HackYourFutureBelgium/student-handbook/README.md

 ## Final thoughts

+As of 2018, 65 students graduated from our program.
+Almost 90% have found a job or internship after graduation.
+In other words, HackYourFuture works.
+However,

-Throughout you HYF course and you overall career as a programmer, you will ‘control your own fate’.
+throughout your HYF course and your overall career as a programmer, you will ‘control your own fate’.
 30 hours of study is just the minimum we suggest.
 The more you know and the harder you work, the faster you will find yourself in a job you love.
-The more you participate and become part of the HYF community, the more people are going to be willing to help you out.
+The more you participate and contribute to the HYF community, the more people are going to be willing to help you out.
 The more friends you make.

 We want to provide you with the knowledge, tools and support you need to build a career as a programmer.
 To support yourself and your loved ones.